jronallo/iiif-image-server-node/readme.md

 ## Deployment

 Here is basically how I am deploying this project in case it is useful for anyone else.
-The ansible directory contains roles which should help give you some direction on how to automate deployment of the application.
-This is not a full recipe though since the code needs to be pushed to the remote server.
-I like to do this with Capistrano.
+The ansible directory contains roles which should help give you some direction on how to automate deployment of the application on a CentOS or RHEL machine.
+This is not a full recipe though.
+In Vagrant the code is already linked into the VM--it is just there.
+For a staging or production deploy the code needs to be pushed to the remote server.
+I like to push code out with Capistrano.

+This is too brief but hopefully gives some direction:

 1. Get a server set up with Passenger and Nginx.
-This is basically done with the steps in ansible/roles/passenger-nginx-install
+This is done with the steps in ansible/roles/passenger-nginx-install.
 2. Deploy the app with Capistrano and note the path of the deploy.
-3. Install the other dependencies that the image server depends on using the image-server role.
+3. Install the other dependencies for the image server using the image-server role.
 4. Configure Passenger and Nginx using the passenger-nginx-config role.

 TODO: Adjust the ansible roles for proven actual production deploy.